maxdemirdilek/maxdemirdilek.github.io/_pages/research.md

 To use them, import the downloaded files into the beta version of [<ins>homotopy.io</ins>](https://beta.homotopy.io).
 Homotopy.io is a web-based proof assistant for finitely-presented globular n-categories.

-Some .STL files for surface diagrams from my master's thesis:
+Some STL files for surface diagrams from my master's thesis:

 - <a href="/assets/pdf/tuning_fork.stl" download="tuning_fork.stl">Monoidal tuning fork</a>.
 - <a href="/assets/pdf/Left_unitor.stl" download="Left_unitor.stl">Left unitor</a>.